About GST Distribution

 Payments from the Commonwealth

-The Australian Government makes payments to the states to help meet the cost of delivering state services, such as health, education and skills, infrastructure, environmental protection and housing.
+The Australian Government makes payments to the states to help meet the cost of delivering particular state services, such as health, education and skills, infrastructure, environmental protection and housing.

 This is a significant source of revenue for states.
 Agreements between Commonwealth and state governments determine the amount each state receives from the Commonwealth.
+The Commission considers whether revenue from these payments has reduced the state’s need for GST revenue.

 Need for revenue from the GST